125+ web files in a constantly

 the Patience bearing his uncle's pickled body minus his heart for burial

-in Lyme Regis, the so-called ‘Three Kings’ of Bermuda, Christopher
+in Lyme Regis.
+He had died in Bermuda on November 8 or 9, 1610.
+The so-called ‘Three Kings’ of Bermuda, Christopher

 Carter, Edward Waters and Edward Chard were the only colonists left behind,